Matterhorn Elevation & Location

-Matterhorn mountain is situated in the Pennine Alps on the border between Switzerland and Italy is one of the most famous and distinctive of all Alpine peaks.
+Matterhorn mountain is situated in the Pennine Alps on the border between Switzerland and Italy.
+It is one of the most famous and distinctive of all Alpine peaks.
 The Matterhorn is a pyramidal-shaped colossus, standing at a skyline-dominating elevation of 4478 metres (14,690 feet tall) which makes it the sixth highest mountain in the Alps and in Europe.
 Its four steep faces rise above the nearby glaciers and face the four compass points, north, east, south and west.
 Although not the highest peak in the Alps its fame is due to its almost impossible shape; an unusual landform with a summit that appears to extend over its north face, making it look like a cobra about to strike.

 The Matterhorn’s History